Guidelines and advice for Master’s degree projects at the Department of Design Sciences

 Complete the degree project report by entering the relevant changes that emerged from the critical reviewer(s) and the examiner.
 Then send in the updated version to your supervisor(s) and the examiner for a final assessment.
 This updated version is expected to be of high quality in terms of structure, language and style as well as in following the report template’s guidelines.
 It should be clear what changes you have made; describe them briefly in the email when you submit the report.

-When the report and summary have been approved by the examiner, he/she certifies the remaining sections of the Summary of Activities – Degree Project form.
-Then the form is turned into the course administrator.
+When the report and summary have been approved by the examiner, he/she certifies the remaining sections of the degree project form.

 If you want to have a printed copy of your report, you are responsible for the cost.
 Printing can, for example, be done at E-huset’s Printing Office or at Media Tryck.
 If a host company has been involved, they may also want to have a number of reports.
 Agree with them on how you will distribute the cost.